geopm/geopm/service/README.md

 stack.

-The geopmd forked process providing the batch service reacts to the ServiceIOGroup sending signals.
-To implement the read_batch() method, the ServiceIOGroup sends a signal to notify the service process that it would like the configured signals to be updated in shared memory.
-The service process reads all signals that are being supported by the client's ServiceIOGroup using the service process's instance of the PlatformIO object.
-The signals are copied into the shared memory buffer and a SIGCONT signal is sent from the service process to the client process when the buffer is ready.
+The geopmd forked process providing the batch service reacts to the ServiceIOGroup sending Unix signals.
+To implement the read_batch() method, the ServiceIOGroup sends a Unix signal to notify the service process that it would like the configured GEOPM signals to be updated in shared memory.
+The service process reads all GEOPM signals that are being supported by the client's ServiceIOGroup using the service process's instance of the PlatformIO object.
+The GEOPM signals are copied into the shared memory buffer and a SIGCONT Unix signal is sent from the service process to the client process when the buffer is ready.
 To implement the write_batch() method, the client process's ServiceIOGroup prepares the shared memory buffer with all control settings that it is supporting.
-The client sends a SIGCONT signal to the service process to notify it to write the settings.
+The client sends a SIGCONT Unix signal to the service process to notify it to write the settings.
 The service process then reads the clients settings from a shared memory buffer and writes the values through the server process's PlatformIO instance.